DataHiveDevelopment/Laravel-Introspection/readme.md

 }
 ```

 This method should return the model for the user that matches the ID based on whatever criteria you want to use.
-In this example, I are matching based on the username.
+In this example, we are matching based on the username.

-**NOTE:** I do not recommend utilizing a non-static, user-changeable field, the above is purely for an example.
+**NOTE:** I do not recommend utilizing a non-static, user-changeable field as this would make it impossible to match users across systems.
+The above is purely for an example.

 For the Authorization server, you will want to implement the `getIntrospectionUserId()` method that returns the unique user ID you are using to tie users on your resource servers to the identity on the authorization server.
 This ID will be returned in the introspection response as the `id` claim as shown above.